-Series shall mature on May 1 or November 1, or both, of such years through not later than 2062 as shall be specified in a Certificate of Determinations and, to the extent that such Bonds bear interest, shall bear interest payable commencing no later than a May 1 or November 1 that is less than twelve months after the date of issuance thereof.
+Section 2.04.
+Maturities and Interest Rates.
+The Supplemental Bonds of each Series shall mature on May 1 or November 1, or both, of such years through not later than 2063 as shall be specified in a Certificate of Determinations and, to the extent that such Bonds bear interest, shall bear interest payable commencing no later than a May 1 or November 1 that is less than twelve months after the date of issuance thereof.
+Notwithstanding anything to the contrary herein, no Supplemental Bond shall be issued to mature more than 50 years from its date of issuance.
 The amount of the Supplemental Bonds maturing in any particular year and the interest rate or rates relating to such Bonds shall be specified by the Executive Director, any Deputy Director or any Assistant Secretary in a Certificate of Determinations.
 In no event shall the interest rate or rates on the Supplemental Bonds of any particular maturity exceed 8.00% per annum.
 The amount of each maturity shall be established so as to satisfy the provisions of Section 206 of the Resolution concerning the delivery of a Statement of Projected Revenues.